npm/static-pages/marketing-bd-sales.md

 #### Qualifications

-We are looking for someone with 5+ years of demonstrated successful Enterprise Software or SaaS sales experience.
-Ideally, you will also have startup experience and enough technical knowledge to understand what developers do and how npm can help them.
+We are looking for someone with a University Degree and a year or two of business experience with, preferably, some experience with a similar role within a sales organization.
+Experience with SalesForce is a huge plus.

+Technical experience is not necessary, but demonstrated interest in learning about technology and the work of developers is important.
+We’ll be able to teach you what you need to know.

+This is an opportunity to accelerate your career and we are looking for someone who wants to move into technology sales, learn in the context of a growing company and move up into the role of AE within 12 to 18 months.

 #### Location